sushkiran/pyScript/README.md

-# pyScript
-Edureka Assignments - Python Scripting
+# pyScript - Edureka Assignments for Python Scripting course
 This repository covers assignments for below modules in the self-learning Eudreka Course on Python Scripting.
 1. Introduction to Python & basics
 2. Sequences & File Operations